Entity Definition

 Dragon1 distinguishes Entity Class (EntityClass), Entity Type, and Entity Instance.

 Working with entities gives many advantages.
-Once an entity is defined, data like facts and events on that entity can be measured, collected, and processed.
+Once an entity is defined, data, such as facts and events related to that entity, can be measured, collected, and processed.
 We can also model concepts and principles with entity classes and entity types.

 Entity Class

-Dragon1 defines Entity Class as follows: a group of entity instances that share certain characteristics (attribute values).
-For instance, 'Human' is an Entity Class as there are many humans.
+Dragon1 defines an Entity Class as a group of entity instances that share certain characteristics (attribute values).
+For instance, 'Human' is an Entity Class, as many humans exist.

 In Dragon1, we also define the term Concept.
-A concept is an idea, abstraction of an implementation, or approach.
+A concept is an idea, an abstraction of an implementation, or an approach.
 We can model a concept using one or more entity classes.
-For instance, 'Smart Phone' is a concept.
+For instance, 'Smartphone' is a concept.
 One could say that a concept is a conceptual entity, as it is an abstraction.
-So a Smart Phone can also be called an Entity Class, as in a group of entities.
+So, a Smartphone can also be called an Entity Class, as in a group of entities.

 Examples of attributes for the entity class Human are: Eyes, Arms, and Legs.